Introduction

 The procurement department initiated the execution process by acquiring services and materials.
 The process of procurement required good management of the acquired material resources to ensure they were of the right quantity and quality.
 In the effort to ensure that the venture advanced as designed, the project administrator was required to prepare project development status statement.
 The government submitted and reviewed the reports.
 It was in charge of ensuring that the project delivered its deliverables on behalf of the public.
 Status reports were essential in ensuring the project delivered its set objectives as predetermined in the idea conception and planning stage.

 In the execution of the project, change was inevitable.
 Bad weather and the impacts of economic crunch experienced in 2009 together with technical difficulties in the construction process made it necessary to make changes of the completion date of the project by extending it by one year.
-As part of change management, following the economic crunch on 2009, there were a myriad of change controls especially in matters of the project financing.
+As part of change management, following the economic crunch on 2009, there were a myriad of change controls, especially in matters of the project financing.
 These changes included procurement of various alternatives for funding to cater for the increased costs of resources for the project.
 These changes were incorporated to ensure that the quality of the final project remained as planned and specified in the project scope definition phase.

 Monitoring and control of the Victorian Desalination Project was vital in ensuring the project remained on track never to slip from the path.
 Monitoring and control of the gathered data provided the means of forecasting the capacity of the project to comply precisely with the performance thresholds upon its completion as anticipated and developed in the planning phase.
 Forecasting also ensured that the project deliverables profiled the quality standards established for desalination plants.
-Through the project forecasts, the extents and thresholds to which the desalination project risks were mitigated so that they do not influence future performance of the project were determined.
+Through the project forecasts, the extents and thresholds to which the desalination project risks were mitigated so that they do not influence the future performance of the project were determined.

 Delivering Phase

 Upon completion of a project, the project manager garners and releases the necessary documents detailing resources that have been consumed.
 These documents are then transferred to the project sponsors (Dessler 2004).
-In the case of the Victorian Desalination Project, managers sought administrative and legal acceptance of the project after having evidenced that the project delivered the objectives and goals that led to its creation.
+In the case of the Victorian Desalination Project, managers sought administrative and legal acceptance of the project after having evidence that the project delivered the objectives and goals that led to its creation.

 When the project is accepted, the project manager releases the various staff members off their duties and responsibilities since the project does not exist anymore.
 Releasing staff people sets in the stage in which the project owner’s or sponsor’s staff that will be in charge of operating the project are trained on the project operations (Dessler 2004).
 For this project, AquaSure was the designer and the project executor.
 The company would also maintain and run the project operations for the next 27.7 years after are completion in December 2012.
-This implied that the organisation was to supply and train the human resource required in running the Victorian Desalination Project.
+This implied that the organisation was to supply and train the human resources required in running the Victorian Desalination Project.

-Before declaring that the Victorian Desalination Project was completed successfully, information on the extent to which all stakeholders were satisfied by the project, considering their claims, which translated into conflicts of interest in the planning phase, were provided.
+Before declaring that the Victorian Desalination Project was completed successfully, information on the extent to which all stakeholders were satisfied by the project, considering their claims, which translated into conflicts of interest in the planning phase, was provided.
 Such concerns also formed the basis of documentation of various lessons learnt from the project in a bid to ensure that other similar projects do not incur similar challenges in the future.
 Since the perceptions of the stakeholders on the project were satisfying and consistent with the performance and design requirements of the project, the project manager declared the Victorian Desalination Project complete, hence closing in December 2012.

 References